 - For best results if you think you’ve been exposed, the CDC suggests waiting 4-6 weeks from contact to get the blood test.

 It’s also interesting to note that a high percentage of the population is infected with HSV-1, which can be transmitted orally or genitally.
 That brings up a lot of questions for some people as to whether knowing about it via blood test is even useful.
 For example, it won’t tell you much about where the virus is located without symptoms.

 Requesting a Genital Herpes Virus Test

-	Visit a physician and ask for a type-specific blood test for herpes of the genital area.
+Visit a physician and ask for a type-specific blood test.
 There are many herpes testing options but you are unlikely to have a false positive herpes test if you undergo one of the latest type-specific serological tests.
 A serological test for HSV can determine the difference between HSV-1 and HSV-2.